 Contemplations from one man’s journey back from Atheism

-Several brothers requested that I also make the same points available in English; perhaps Allāh would make it a cause of guidance for the western audience.
+Several brothers requested that I make the same points available in English; perhaps Allāh will make them a source of guidance for the Western audience.

 I entitled my original points: